 A lot of work lies between us and the first true space colony.
 There are numerous problems to be solved, such as overcoming the long-term effects of weightlessness on humans, successfully navigating the vast distances between planets and creating the basic resources necessary for humans to live (water, air and food, specifically).
 Perhaps the drive that will ultimately lead us to accomplish space colonization is the intangible one we mentioned earlier -- the human spirit.

-If you're interested in learning more about humans migrating and related topics, try the links on the next page.
+If you're interested in learning more about humans migrating and related topics, try the links below.

 - American Studies at the University of Virginia.
 "Pilgrims and Puritans: Background." http://xroads.virginia.edu/~CAP/puritan/purhist.html

 - Groleau, Rick.
 "Tracing Ancestry with MtDNA."
 NOVA Online. http://www.pbs.org/wgbh/nova/neanderthals/mtdna.html